yk-liu/yk-liu.github.io/_posts/2018-11-23-Introduction-to-Cohomology/2018-11-23-Introduction-to-Cohomology.md

 (c,\d \omega)=(\partial c, \omega )
 $$

-This duality is in a sense "induces" the homology group and cohomology group
+This duality is in a sense "induces" the homology group and cohomology group.

 # Definition of the de Rham Cohomology Group

-Now with necessary mathematical machinery defined, finally, we will give a definition of cohomology group.
+Now with necessary mathematical machinery defined, finally, we will define the cohomology group.

 The set of closed $r$-forms on manifold $M$ are called the **co-cycle group**, denoted $Z^r(M)$, not to be confused with cycle group $Z _ r(M)$.
 The set of exact $r$-forms on manifold $M$ are called the **co-boundary group**, denoted $B^r(M)$.